internetarchive/fatcat/guide/src/entity_fields.md

       affiliation, "this is the corresponding author", etc.
 - `refs`: an array of references (aka, citations) to other releases.
-References can only be linked to a specific target release (not a work), though it may be ambugious which release of a work is being referenced if the citation is not specific enough.
+References can only be linked to a specific target release (not a work), though it may be ambiguous which release of a work is being referenced if the citation is not specific enough.
 Reference fields include:
     - `index` (integer, optional): reference lists and bibliographies almost always have an implicit order.
 Zero-indexed.
 Note that this is distinct